icchon/matcha/docs/api_spec.md

 -   **Response:**
     ```json
     {
-        "connection": { /* connection object if a match is made */ },
+        "connection": "Connection Object or null (if no match is made)",
-        "message": "User liked successfully" or "It's a match!"
+        "message": "string (e.g., User liked successfully or It's a match!)"
     }
     ```